Home »

 The CONSERVATION OF PIKE BYE-LAW NO. 809, 2006 provides for the following conservation measures:

-- prohibits the possession by any person of more than 1 whole pike less than 50 cm or more than 0.75 kgs of pike flesh, this provision does not apply to a person storing pike or pike parts subject to conditions,
+• It is prohibited for any person to have in their possession more than 1 whole pike less than 50 cm or more than 0.75 kgs of pike flesh.

 Please Note